-Complainant must prove on the balance of probabilities that the disputed domain name was registered in bad faith and that it is being used in bad faith (see section 4.2 WIPO Overview 3.0 and e.g. Telstra Corporation Limited v.
+Complainant must prove on the balance of probabilities that the disputed domain name was registered in bad faith and that it is being used in bad faith (See e.g. Telstra Corporation Limited v.
 Nuclear Marshmallow, WIPO Case No. D2000-0003; Control Techniques Limited v.
 Lektronix Ltd, WIPO Case No. D2006-1052).

-According to the Panel, the fact that a respondent is aware of the complainant and/or the complainant's trademark rights at the time of registration can evidence bad faith (see Red Bull GmbH v.
+According to the Panel, the awareness of a respondent of the complainant and/or the complainant's trademark rights at the time of registration can evidence bad faith (see Red Bull GmbH v.
 Credit du Léman SA, Jean-Denis Deletraz, WIPO Case No. D2011-2209; Nintendo of America Inc v.
 Marco Beijen, Beijen Consulting, Pokemon Fan Clubs Org., and Pokemon Fans Unite, WIPO Case No. D2001-1070).
-In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the CHASE and JPMORGAN CHASE trademarks at the moment it registered the disputed domain name, since the disputed domain name incorporates the Complainant's well-known CHASE mark in its entirety and the abbreviated form of Complainant's JPMORGAN CHASE mark in combination with generic terms.
+In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the ARCELORMITTAL trademark at the moment it registered the disputed domain name, since the disputed domain name incorporates the Complainant's distinctive ARCELORMITTAL trademark in its entirety in combination with the name of a city in which the Complainant is present.

 The Respondent has been using the disputed domain name in relation to a standard parking page displaying sponsored PPC links.
 While the intention to earn click through-revenue is not in itself illegitimate, the Panel finds that the use of a domain name that is deceptively similar to a trademark to obtain click-through-revenue is found to be bad faith use (see Mpire Corporation v.
 Michael Frey, WIPO Case No. D2009-0258; L'Oréal, Biotherm, Lancôme Parfums et Beauté & Cie v.
 Unasi, Inc, WIPO Case No. D2005-0623).
 The Panel finds that by using the disputed domain name incorporating the Complainant's trademark in connection with a website containing links directly referring to the Complainant, the Respondent has intentionally attempted to attract Internet users to its website for commercial gain by creating a likelihood of confusion with the Complainant's trademark.
-The addition of the terms "my workspace" in the domain name may increase confusion amongst users in this case as the Complainant uses "myworkspace" as part of a subdomain on its main website <jpmchase.com> for authorised users to log in to its virtual private network.
-There is a reasonable risk that the Respondent would use the disputed domain name as part of a fraudulent scheme.
+The addition of the term "tubarao" in the domain name may increase confusion amongst users in this case as the Complainant has a presence in this city.

-Additionally, the Complainant shows that the Respondent has been the subject of numerous UDRP proceedings in which panels have ordered the transfer of the disputed domain name to the complainant.
+Additionally, the Complainant shows that the Respondent has been the subject of other UDRP proceedings in which panels have ordered the transfer of the disputed domain name to the complainant.
+Some of these cases related to the ARCELORMITTAL trademark of the Complainant.
 Such pattern of cybersquatting also evidences bad faith pursuant to paragraph 4(b)(ii) of the Policy as it prevents the Complainant from reflecting its mark in a domain name and the Respondent has engaged in a pattern of such conduct.